oracle/cloudtestdrive/AppDev/helidon-k8s/common/CreateATPDatabaseAndSetupUser.md

 Run the script (The Page of paper with the green "run" button.) if it works OK you will see a set of messages in the Script Output window saying the User has been created and grants made.

 ## Creating database tables
 Fortunately for us we don't need to create the database tables ourselves.
-The labs use a database engine called Hibernate, and that has been configured to create the tables if it needs to.
+The labs uses a database engine called Hibernate, and that has been configured to create the tables if it needs to.

-# **VERY IMPORTANT**
-Make sure you take a copy of the DB OCID